How does DFD™ Make the Backslash Carbon Different?

 Here's what Justin Schoonover, a pro rider based in Oregon, said after a day of testing the Backslash Carbon:

-"This board is incredibly special to me because of its stability and its ability to carve.
-I can literally take two trench turns to lay on my belly and still be standing up.
-Or drag my butt in the snow and still be standing up.
+"This board is incredibly special to me because of its stability and ability to carve.
+For example, I could do two trench turns all the way down to the ground and still be standing.

 There are many things unique about the Backslash Carbon: